Page 6: Historical Events In May - 18

 1934 Academy Award 1st called Oscar in print (Sidney Skolsky) on May - 18.

-1935 On May - 18 t E Lawrence, better known as Lawrence of Arabia, dies in England from injuries sustained in a motorcycle crash
+1935 T E Lawrence, better known as Lawrence of Arabia, dies in England from injuries sustained in a motorcycle crash on this day in history.

 1935 On May - 18 harold Gimblett scores 123 in 80 mins on debut for Somerset